 We have to take responsibility for the space we hold here.
 And this is the lesson I hope people will take away from my story.
 I like to think that some have and I know that others have not.
 Some of my friends who are men felt vulnerable and maybe they still do.
 Some people were angry with me and some were also angry with him.
 This was not a battle call, so I am sorry for that.
 It is never my intention to cause people to feel vulnerable or afraid or angry.
 That’s not who I am at all.

 Since writing about my experience, I have met with my friend and talked it out.
 He was shocked.
 He was upset about the words I used.
 He was upset at being portrayed as an assailant.
 He felt vulnerable.
 He was hurt.
 I listened as he shared with me his memories and his perspective of that night and of our relationship.
 He recalls things differently than I do.
-And I believe him.
+And I believe his story.
 I believe that he did not mean to hurt me that night.
 I believe that he thought a sexual relationship between us was consensual because of how he felt about me and about our relationship.
-We both remembered that he stopped as soon as I was able to.
+We both remembered that he stopped as soon as I was able to tell him to stop.

-I also believe that he did not mean to cause me shame that lasted for all these years.
+What I do not believe is that he did not mean to cause me shame.
 He explained that he had felt rejected and ashamed and that the bill he sent was sent for another reason altogether.
 It was a reaction to his pain after he found out that I had kissed another boy.
-We were two kids who had both been hurt and I very much believe that he was sorry for any pain he caused me.
-I know I am sorry I hurt him.
+We were two kids who had both been hurt.
+I don’t believe he was sorry for his behavior then.
+I do believe that he is sorry now.
+I know I am sorry I hurt his feelings.

 One of the greatest lessons that I have learned through this experience is about the power of forgiveness.
 My own children have also been critical in learning about forgiveness.
 They have experienced so much hurt and yet they try to understand that the people who have hurt them have not done so intentionally and that many still do not even understand when they cause them harm.
 It’s a hard lesson that we have all learned.
 Forgiveness has been important for us to move forward.
 Sometimes we still get stuck in pain.
 Forgiveness isn’t always easy to find quickly, but it allows us to move through the anger, the resentment, and the blame.
 Forgiveness allows us to find peace in our pain.

 My friend and I both hurt each other.
-Neither of us intended to, but it happened nonetheless.
 Forgiveness has allowed me to find peace and move past the pain.
 I hope that my friend can do the same.

 Sincerely and in 1m3s PEACE✌🏼 Always,